top of page

 Jardine, Matheson & Co.,/Indo-China S.N.
 Co., London 怡和洋行

 Shanghai Steam Nav.
 Co.
-Ltd and other Russell & Co. 旗昌轮船公司
+Ltd, other Russell & Co., U.S. flag 旗昌轮船公司

 China Navigation Co.
 Ltd, London 太古洋行 (PDF files via China Nav Co tab above)

 San Peh S.N.
-Co. and other Yu Ya-ching companies 三北輪埠公司
+Co., other Yu Ya-ching companies, Shanghai 三北輪埠公司

 In the 1860s the British-flagJardine, Matheson & Co. and the U.S.-flag Shanghai Steam Nav.
 Co. managed by Russell & Co. became the largest two steamship companies on the China coast (and Yangtse River).
 A change came in the early 1870s when the Chinese government established China Merchants S.N.
 Co. with a monopoly on Chinese flag steam shipping.
 At the same time the British entreprenuer John Swire established China Navigation Co. which essentially defeated Shanghai S.N.
 Co., the remnants of which were taken over by China Merchants.
 Following the lifting of the state monopoly on Chinese steamships, Ningpo entrepreneur Yu Ya-ching established the largest private Chinese company, San Peh.
 S.N.
 Co. and took over or established several other companies.